ahmednoorzakaria/AgricultresuperappFrontend/README.md

 #### Support and contact details

-To make a contribution to the code used or any suggestions you can click on the contact link and email us your suggestions.
+To contribute to the code used or any suggestions you can click on the contact link and email us your suggestions.

 - Email: ahmednoor.zakaria@student.moringaschool.com
 - Email: abigael.mutuku@student.moringaschool.com